gzussa/dir-analyzer/README.md

 #### Generate On Going Difference Result Scan

-First of all, let's make some modification to our test folder.
+First of all, let's make some modifications to our test folder.
 We will remove, update and delete files as follow:

-remove one file: `rm test/dir1/file2.txt`
+1. Remove one file: `rm test/dir1/file2.txt`

-create a new file: `vi test/dir1/file3.txt`
+2. Ceate a new file: `vi test/dir1/file3.txt`

-`vi test/file1.txt` (write something in this file and save)
+3. Update file1.txt: `vi test/file1.txt` (write something in this file and save)

 Now, let's execute the tool as follow:
  `java -jar diranalyzer.jar test/ -x -d diff_scan_result_2.xml -f full_scan_result_2.xml -p full_scan_result_1.xml`